TSchreiber/KeyWe/readme.md

 authenticity using KeyWe's public key obtained from KeyWe's `GET /public_key` endpoint, allowing seamless access without the need for the user to log in again.

+KeyWe manages keys for you so you do not need to worry about managing keypairs.
+Keys are rotated automatically after 180 days by default, but you can adjust how frequently it rotates keys in the configuration.
+The public keys will be stored as long as there is a non-expired refresh token that references it, so users will not be force logged out when the key is rotated.

 ## Table of Contents

 - [Deploying the Project with docker-compose](#deploying-the-project-with-docker-compose)